 First, calculate the average of the returns we got in step 2:

 Then, calculate the squared deviation from the average for each of the returns:

 The number we got now (σ) is 1-day historical volatility (sample standard deviation of n daily logarithmic returns).

 Calculating Historical Volatility in Excel

-In practice, calculating historical volatility manually would be very lengthy (and prone to errors).
+In practice, calculating historical volatility manually would be lengthy and prone to errors.
 But it is very easy in Excel.
-In fact, you do the whole step 2 with the standard deviation function (use STDEV.S for sample standard deviation).
+In fact, the entire step 3 above can be done with the standard deviation Excel function (use STDEV.S for sample standard deviation).

 Historical Volatility Calculator